Flag This Hub

-Obsidian is a dazzling rock that captures the sun in an amazing way.
-I first remember finding an obsidian rock near an old mining cave where we used to camp back in the eighties.
-I have always loved obsidian, but buying a large number of these beads would be more expensive than using acrylic ones.
-A large package of acrylic beads that look like obsidian sell for around a dollar, which is a great alternative for making a faux black obsidian bracelet.
-The material I used for this project were:
+Obsidian is a dazzling stone that glistens in the sun.
+For years I thought it would be amazing to own an obsidian bracelet, but then I realized I could make a faux one with some acrylic beads in my crafting supplies.
+I might as well use up my crafting supplies, or that is how I approach things, anyway.
+Obsidian rock is quite an awe inspiring to spot in nature, and I first remember finding an obsidian rock near an old mining cave where we used to camp back when I was young.
+I have always loved obsidian, but buying a large number of these beads would be more expensive than using acrylic ones I already have on hand.
+A large package of acrylic beads that look like obsidian sells for around a dollar, which is a great alternative for making a faux black obsidian bracelet.
+The materials I used for this project were:

 • a ruler